 The entire citizenship and residency application process is handled by the Department of Citizenship and Expatriate Affairs, Malta which is more commonly known as Identity Malta.
 It’s a department dedicated to servicing the needs of expatriates and is in charge of issuing passports, identity cards, travel, work, and residence permits, help in registration of land, title, and public deeds for the country’s non-citizens – be it citizenship hopefuls or expatriates.

-Identity Malta, also known as the Maltese Citizenship Department, is in charge of the Individual Investment Programmes, the most common way for foreigners, without any kind of Maltese ancestry, to apply for Maltese citizenship.
-A candidate applying for Maltese citizenship needs to pay approximately €1.2 million in the process, through the payment of various fees, investment in the Malta National Development Fund, real estate investment, etc. The Maltese Citizenship Department is responsible for the administration and the efficient use of funds thus generated.
+Identity Malta, also known as the Maltese Citizenship Department, is in charge of the Malta Individual Investment Programmes, the most common way for foreigners, without any kind of Maltese ancestry, to apply for Maltese citizenship.
+A candidate going for Maltese citizenship application needs to pay approximately €1.2 million in the process, through the payment of various fees, investment in the Malta National Development Fund, real estate investment, etc. The Maltese Citizenship Department is responsible for the administration and the efficient use of funds thus generated.
 For any expatriate, the Department of Citizenship and Expatriate Affairs, Malta is the most important Maltese institution that one needs to turn to for any kind of citizenship or residency-related matters.

 The Department of Citizenship and Expatriate Affairs, Malta is responsible for receiving and processing residence applications of expatriates that are non-Maltese citizens intending to reside in Malta for longer than three months.

 There are various ways to acquire Maltese citizenship, including by birth, by registration and by naturalization.

 Maltese Citizenship By Birth

 As per the Maltese Citizenship Act, “you’re a citizen by birth if you were born in Malta before 21st September 1964, and at least one of your parents was also born in Malta;